Risks of buying a property in Thailand

 Understanding the Leasehold System

-Navigating the intricate maze of the leasehold system can be like playing chess; every move you make must be strategic and well planned.
+Navigating the intricate maze of the leasehold system can be like playing chess; every move you make must be strategic and well-planned.
 We’ve been through this game before, so let’s brief you on how it works.

 In Thailand, land ownership is restricted to Thai nationals, putting a cap on foreign ownership.
 This is where leasehold agreements come into play.
 These are contracts that allow foreigners to have exclusive rights over a property for a specified period, typically 30 years.